 A good option to visit the Inkariy museum is to do it as part of your adventure through the Sacred Valley of the Incas.
 In this vast area of Inca towns and sites, the archaeological sites of Pisac, Ollantaytambo, Chinchero and Moray stand out.
 A good option is to stay in one of the many hotels that exist in the Sacred Valley.

-During your visit to the Inkariy museum and the Sacred Valley of the Incas, do not forget to bring a hat, sunscreen, rain poncho, comfortable clothing (coat if night falls), snacks, drinks, camera, cash and your documents personal.
+During your visit to the Inkariy museum and the Sacred Valley of the Incas, do not forget to bring a hat, sunscreen, raincoat, comfortable clothing (coat if night falls), snacks, drinks, camera, cash and your documents personal.